History of Mexico: First Mexican Republic

-Those who overthrew the emperor then nullified the Plan of Iguala, which had called for a constitutional monarchy, as well as the Treaty of Córdoba, leaving them free to choose whatever form of government they could agree on.
-It was to be a federal republic, and 4 October 1824, the United Mexican States (Spanish: Estados Unidos Mexicanos) was established.
+Those who overthrew the emperor then nullified the Plan of Iguala, which had called for a constitutional monarchy and the Treaty of Córdoba, freeing them to choose a new government.
+It was to be a federal republic, and on 4 October 1824, the United Mexican States (Estados Unidos Mexicanos) was established.
 The new constitution was partly modeled on the constitution of the United States.
-It guaranteed basic human rights and defined Mexico as a representative federal republic, in which responsibilities of government were divided between a central government and a number of smaller units called states.
+It guaranteed basic human rights and defined Mexico as a representative federal republic in which the responsibilities of government were divided between a central government and several smaller units called states.
 It also defined Catholicism as the official and only religion of the republic.
 Central America did not join the federated republic and took a separate political path from 1 July 1823.

-Mexico's establishment of a new, untried form of government did not bring stability.
-The army remained the political power, and the Roman Catholic Church the sole religious power.
-Both the army and the church retained special privileges in the new era.
-General Guadalupe Victoria was followed in office by General Vicente Guerrero, gaining the position through a coup after losing the 1828 elections, the Conservative Party saw an opportunity to seize control and led a counter-coup under General Anastasio Bustamante, who served as president from 1830 to 1832, and again from 1837 to 1841.
+Mexico's establishment of a new form of government did not bring stability.
+The civilian government contested political power from the army and the Catholic Church.
+The military and the church retained legal privileges called fueros.
+General Guadalupe Victoria was followed in office by General Vicente Guerrero, gaining the position through a coup after losing the 1828 elections.
+The Conservative Party saw an opportunity to seize control and led a counter-coup under General Anastasio Bustamante, who served as president from 1830 to 1832, and again from 1837 to 1841.

 The Age of Santa Anna (1829–1854)

 Political instability

-In much of Spanish America soon after its independence, military strongmen or caudillos dominated politics, and this period is often called "The Age of Caudillismo".
-In Mexico, from the late 1820s to the mid-1850s the period is often called the "Age of Santa Anna", named for the general and politician, Antonio López de Santa Anna.
-Liberals (federalists) asked Santa Anna to overthrow conservative President Anastasio Bustamante.
+In much of Spanish America, soon after its independence, military strongmen or caudillos dominated politics, and this period is often called "The Age of Caudillismo."
+In Mexico, from the late 1820s to the mid-1850s, the period is often called the "Age of Santa Anna," named for the general and politician Antonio López de Santa Anna.
+Liberals (federalists) asked Santa Anna to overthrow the conservative President Anastasio Bustamante.
 After he did, he declared General Manuel Gómez Pedraza (who won the election of 1828) president.
-Elections were held thereafter, and Santa Anna took office in 1832.
-He served as president 11 times.
-Constantly changing his political beliefs, in 1834 Santa Anna abrogated the federal constitution, causing insurgencies in the southeastern state of Yucatán and the northernmost portion of the northern state of Coahuila y Tejas.
+Elections were held after that, and Santa Anna took office in 1832.
+He served as president for 11 non-consecutive terms.
+Constantly changing his political beliefs, in 1834 Santa Anna abolished the federal constitution, causing insurgencies in the southeastern state of Yucatán and the northernmost portion of the northern state of Coahuila y Tejas.
 Both areas sought independence from the central government.
 Negotiations and the presence of Santa Anna's army caused Yucatán to recognize Mexican sovereignty.
-Then Santa Anna's army turned to the northern rebellion.
+Then, Santa Anna's army turned to the northern rebellion.

 The inhabitants of Tejas declared the Republic of Texas independent from Mexico on 2 March 1836 at Washington-on-the-Brazos.
 They called themselves Texans and were led mainly by recent Anglo-American settlers.
 At the Battle of San Jacinto on April 21, 1836, Texan militiamen defeated the Mexican army and captured General Santa Anna.
-The Mexican government refused to recognize the independence of Texas.
+The Mexican government refused to recognize Texas' independence.